MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/configure-smb-authentication-rate-limiter.md

 ## Configure SMB authentication rate limiter

-The SMB authentication rate limiter setting features a time configuration variable and can be enabled or disabled manually in PowerShell or using Group Policy.
+Using SMB authentication rate limiter you can set a delay between failed authentication attempts.
+You can also enable or disable the SMB rate limiter manually in PowerShell or using Group Policy.
 To enable SMB authentication rate limiter, follow the steps.

 # [PowerShell](#tab/powershell)